openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 The file structure follows a normal R package with one exception.
-The top-level “/analysis” directory contains the directories and files necessary to reknit the MS Word document of the paper from an Rmd file, “/analysis/paper/paper.Rmd”.
+The top-level “/analysis” directory contains the directories and files necessary to re-knit the MS Word document of the paper from an Rmd file, “/analysis/paper/paper.Rmd”.

-A script, `knit_paper.R` is located in `analysis/paper/knit_paper.R` that will knit the Word document
+A script, `knit_paper.R`, is located in `analysis/paper/knit_paper.R` that will knit the Word document.

 ## Meta